 Figure 4.
 Snippets of HOLMIUM PowerShell backdoor (POWERTON) implementing two different persistence mechanisms: WMI event subscription (T1084) and Registry run keys or Startup folder (T1060)

 HOLMIUM attacks demonstrate how hybrid attacks that span from cloud to endpoints require a wide range of sensors for comprehensive visibility.
-Enabling organizations to detect attacks like these by correlating events in multiple domains – cloud, identity, endpoints – is the reason why we build products like Microsoft Threat Protection.
+Enabling organizations to detect attacks like these by correlating events in multiple domains – cloud, identity, endpoints – is the reason why we build products like Microsoft 365 Defender.
 As we described in our analysis of HOLMIUM attacks, the group compromised identities in the cloud and leveraged cloud APIs to gain code execution or persist.
 The attackers then used a cloud email configuration to run specially crafted PowerShell on endpoints every time the Outlook process is opened.

 During these attacks, many target organizations reacted too late in the attack chain—when the malicious activities started manifesting on endpoints via the PowerShell commands and subsequent lateral movement behavior.
 The earlier attack stages like cloud events and password spray activities were oftentimes missed or sometimes not linked with activities observed on the endpoint.
 This resulted in gaps in visibility and, subsequently, incomplete remediation.